Optimized Estate Plan for Doctors

 Disability insurance, too.

-Nothing can drain your bank account faster than the broken healthcare system we have, so get health insurance through work or buy it.
+Nothing can drain your bank account faster than our broken healthcare system, so get health insurance through work or buy it.

-As far as personal liability insurance, yes please!
-“Max out” your home and auto policies and get $2M or so worth of umbrella insurance.
-Medical malpractice insurance is standard of care.
+As far as personal liability insurance, yes, please!
+“Max out” your home and auto policies and get $2M of umbrella insurance.
+Medical malpractice insurance is the standard of care.

 Asset Protection in Mid-Career

 In mid-career, consider predators.
 You have saved money.
-The longer you accumulate assets, the higher the chances you will become a target.
+The longer you accumulate assets, the higher your chances of becoming a target.
 Families, houses, and young drivers are also sources of risk.

 In your middle ages, start to understand Exclusion Planning.